How Much is Johnny Depp Worth?

 Johnny Depp is an American actor and musician who is one of the biggest stars in the world.
 Despite all of his professional triumphs, his personal life is currently what’s making the biggest headlines.
-His testimony in the current defamation case against ex-wife Amber Heard just wrapped up in Fairfax, Virginia.
-The trial has often shown the man to be as strange as the characters that he often portrays.
+His testimony in the current defamation case against ex-wife Amber Heard just wrapped up on April 25 in Fairfax, Virginia is showing the man to be as strange as the characters that he often portrays.

 Johnny Depp has a net worth of $100 million.

 With 95 films, music videos and TV projects to his name, nearly 40 years with his name as part of the zeitgeist and those cheekbones, Depp is an undeniable superstar.
 His films have generated $8.7 billion at the global box office.

 There are so many cannot-miss Johnny Depp films including his portrayals of Jack Sparrow in the “Pirates of the Caribbean” franchise and Gellert Grindelwald in “The Fantastic Beasts” films.
 A sampling of his other well-known projects includes “Platoon,” “John Waters’s Cry-Baby,” “What’s Eating Gilbert Grape,” “Edward Scissorhands,” “Donnie Brasco,” “Finding Neverland,” “Fear and Loathing in Las Vegas,” “Charlie and the Chocolate Factory,” “Sweeney Todd: The Demon Barber of Fleet Street,” “Alice in Wonderland,” and “Murder on the Orient Express.”